-- What is the potential revenue lost by doing this?
+What is the potential revenue lost by doing this?
 Number of users impacted?
-Greenhouse gas (GHG) emissions converted?
+The sustainability score?

 These are just some of the possible questions that may arise for any curbside changes.
 The city then has to balance the many priorities and make informed decisions with the end user in mind, based on almost no data.
 I know, this sounds like a nightmare to cope with!